-In the event of an owner claiming free replacement of a defective part under Warranty, the part should be sent to Britax (London) Ltd., direct or through an accredited Cyclemaster Dealer, carriage paid, accompanied by a letter giving engine number, nature of fault, name of dealer from whom purchased and date of purchase.
+In the event of an owner claiming free replacement of a defective part under Warranty, the part should be sent to Cyclemaster Ltd. or an accredited Cyclemaster Dealer, carriage paid, accompanied by a letter giving engine number (see page 24), name of dealer from whom purchased, and date of purchase.